-- The School will respond to allegations in line with the local Kent allegations arrangements and Part Four of KCSIE 2021.
-In depth information can be found within our 'Managing Allegations against Staff' and staff code of conduct policy.
-This can be found in the safeguarding pages of the school Sharepoint area. - Any concerns or allegations about staff, including those which do not meet the allegation/harm threshold (8.2.1) will be recorded and dealt with appropriately in line with national and local guidance.
-Ensuring concerns are dealt with effectively will protect those working in or on behalf of the school from potential false allegations or misunderstandings.
+- The ASPIRE will respond to allegations in line with the local Kent allegations arrangements and Part Four of KCSIE 2021.
+In depth information can be found within our 'Managing Allegations against Staff' and staff behaviour policy/code of conduct policy.
+This can be found in the staff room/office/website etc. - Any concerns or allegations about staff, including those which do not meet the allegation/harm threshold (8.2.1) will be recorded and dealt with appropriately in line with national and local guidance.
+Ensuring concerns are dealt with effectively will protect those working in or on behalf of the ASPIRE from potential false allegations or misunderstandings.

-Where headteachers are unsure how to respond, for example if the school is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.
+Where headteachers/principals are unsure how to respond, for example if the ASPIRE is unsure if a concern meet the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service.